Approximating predictive probabilities of Gibbs-type priors: Numerical illustrations

-We perform a numerical study in the same setting described for the \twoPD.
-That is, $500$ data points are sampled independently and identically distributed from the Zeta distribution with parameter $\sigma=1.5$.
+In the same setting described for the \twoPD, we perform a numerical study for the \NGG.
+More specifically, $500$ data points are sampled independently and identically distributed from the Zeta distribution with parameter $\sigma=1.5$.
 We consider the following pairs of parameters $(\alpha,\tau)$: $(0.25,1)$, $(0.25,3)$, $(0.25,10)$, $(0.5,1)$, $(0.5,3)$, $(0.5,10)$, $(0.75,1)$, $(0.75,3)$ and $(0.75,10)$.
 For these pairs of parameters the predictive weight $\newtext$ is evaluated by means of the above steps 1-6, and this evaluation is compared with the first order approximation and with the second order approximation of $\newtext$ given by Theorem \ref{teo1}, i.e.

 and

 respectively.
 Figure \ref{fig:NGG} shows that the Monte Carlo evaluation of $\newtext$ lays between the first order approximation and the second order approximation of $\newtext$.
 As $n$ moves, the difference between the resulting Monte Carlo curve and the approximate curves is imperceptible for $\alpha = 0.25$; such a difference is also very small for $\tau = 1$.
 Larger values of $\alpha$ and/or $\tau$ lead to larger discrepancies between the Monte Carlo curve and the approximate curves.
 The second order approximation is consistently closer to the Monte Carlo value than the first order approximation.
 In particular we observe that for $n=500$ the second order approximation and the Monte Carlo value are indistinguishable, whereas the first order approximation may still be far from the Monte Carlo value for several choices of the parameters, e.g. $(\alpha,\tau)=(0.75,3)$ and $(\alpha,\tau)=(0.75,10)$.